All Governments Lie: Truth, Deception and the Spirit of I. F. Stone: Reviews

 "All Governments Lie: Truth, Deception, and the Spirit of I.F.
 Stone" is an urgent and fascinating documentary.
 Even if you belong to the choir it’s preaching to, it has the rare distinction of being a movie you can agree and argue with at the same time.
 The title makes it sound like a portrait of I.F.
 Stone, the trend-setting investigative journalist (he died in 1989) who in his highly influential self-published newsletter, I.F.
 Stone’s Weekly, tweaked and railed against the sins of the U.S. government — and the mainstream media, though back then it was known simply as, you know, journalism — from the early ’50s through the early ’70s.
 Stone, you could argue, was the missing link between Thomas Paine and the Internet.
 "All Governments Lie" treats him as the original political blogger, though it doesn’t offer much more than a thumbnail sketch of Stone.
 His gadfly spirit hovers over the movie, but his life and work occupy maybe 10 minutes of it.

 The movie tips its hat to people like Amy Goodman, whose global news program "Democracy Now!" straddles radio, TV, and the Web, and John Carlos Frey, who we see reporting a cataclysmic story about 200 Mexican immigrants whose bodies were discovered in mass graves in Brooks County, Texas, 70 miles from the border.
-Mostly, though, "All Governments Lie" focuses on big game like the rah-rah run-up to the Iraq War, which it uses to illustrate the thesis that the mainstream media — all of it — has become a bought-and-paid-for tool of government and corporate power.
+Mostly, though, "All Governments Lie" focuses on big game like the run-up to the Iraq War, which it uses to illustrate the thesis that the mainstream media — all of it — has become a bought-and-paid-for tool of government and corporate power.